-Dealing with flight disruptions can be quite upsetting.
-However, the bright side is that the European Union has laws to help travelers when things get messed up.
-If you’re flying in the EU, it’s smart to be aware of these protections.
-They can help you out if your flight gets messed up.
+Coping with flight issues can be quite upsetting.
+However, the positive thing is that the European Union has laws to help travelers when things get messed up.
+If you’re flying in the EU, it’s wise to be aware of these protections.
+They can be useful if your flight gets messed up.

 Passenger Rights under EU Regulation 261/2004